DevShabir/advanced-todo-list/README.md

 # 📝 Advanced Todo List

-A modern and interactive **Todo List application** built with **HTML, CSS, and Vanilla JavaScript**.
+A modern, interactive, and responsive **Todo List application** built with **HTML5, CSS3, and Vanilla JavaScript**.

-This project focuses on practicing DOM manipulation, event handling, Local Storage, filtering, animations, and inline task editing without using any JavaScript framework.
+This project was created to practice real-world frontend development concepts such as DOM manipulation, event handling, Local Storage, filtering, animations, inline editing, and responsive design.

 ## ✨ Features